 Figure 7.
 Pull test diagram taken from The Science and Engineering of Materials by Aswkeland, 1994, p.
 136

 The test specimen that was used in this experiment will be specimen shape I which has a sufficient thickness of 7mm (0.28 in) or less.
 (Standard, A. S. T. M, 2010).
 The testing machine was setup up for a full figure specimen, hence specimen shape I was used.
 The dog bone specimen specifications can be found in the ASTM Designation: D638 – 14.
 ASTM D638 is a standard test used for testing the tensile properties of plastic or any other material that has a thickness up to 14mm.
 ASTM D638 is created by the ASTM and operates at international levels while implementing 12,000 other standards used in several applications.
-D638 looks at several tensile properties that are tested to this specification that includes: modulus, yield strength, ultimate tensile strength, Poisson’s ratio, elongation to failure and reduction of area, which disclose critical material properties.
+D638 looks at several tensile properties that are tested to this specification that includes: modulus of elasticity, yield strength, ultimate tensile strength, Poisson’s ratio, elongation to failure and reduction of area, which disclose critical material properties.

-The dog bone was imported as a DWG file that can be used on the laser machine.
-The next step involved the researcher purchasing a ¼” thick section of OSB board, which is was used as a test specimen to test against the fiber composite boards.
-Because the thickness of the dog bone that was tested had to be 1/8” thick, the researcher sanded down the OSB board to achieve this thickness, which was checked with a digital caliber.
+The dog bone was imported as a DWG file that was used on the laser machine.
+The next step involved the researcher purchasing a ¼” thick section of OSB board, which was used as a test specimen to test against the fiber composite boards.
+Because the thickness of the dog bone that was tested had to be 1/8” thick, the researcher sanded down the OSB board to achieve this thickness, which was checked with a digital caliper.
 The researcher, achieved this thickness using a planner, starting off at a thickness of ¼” the OSB was processed through the planner.
 This was repeated adjusting the height of the blades on the planner gradually until the desired 1/8” was achieved.

 Next, the researcher set up the laser cutter to cut the dog bones using the planned 1/8” thick OSB board.
 The researcher cut out five dog bones that were used to test and afterward collected the data and recorded the mean, median, and mode and compared the charts and curves of the data that were provided after the test had concluded.
 The piece OSB was measured and the dimensions entered to ensure the laser had the correct paths to take when cutting and ensure the templates were cut out in the heart of the material.
 The laser machine used by the researcher was a Boss Laser Model No: LS-2436.
 The laser was set up in millimeters, which was taken into consideration when measuring the material as mentioned above.
 The templates were cut at 60% power and a speed of 60 in three passes.
 The power and speed settings were used to ensure that the material is not burned, therefore breaking down the composition and the material.
 These parameters can vary depending on the machine that is used.

-Using the same template of the dog bone loaded into the machine from earlier, the researcher cut the dog bone to test the fiber composite boards.
+Using the same template of the dog bone loaded into the machine from earlier, the researcher cut the dog bone to test the hemp fiber composite boards.
 The same power settings were used to cut out the dog bones as used to cut out the OSB board dog bones.